tezos/tezos-mirror/docs/user/logging.rst

    ``TEZOS_LOG`` environment variable or the specific section in the node’s configuration file (see below).

-This sink can only output pretty-printed versions of the events.
+This sink can only output pretty-printed versions of the events, by default on standard output (stdout).

 File-Descriptor Sinks
 ~~~~~~~~~~~~~~~~~~~~~